Abhishek-S-Lal/HackerRank-Javascript-Solutions/README.md

 > - When i > 0 and i < W - 1
 > - When j > 0 and j < H - 1
 >
-> So, to calculate the end side surface area, we traverse each element of the array, and add the height, i.e A[i][j] to the area variable.
+> So, to calculate the end side surface area, we traverse each element of the array, and add the height, i.e. A[i][j] to the area variable.
 >
-> In the above iteration, we also calculate the area of the all four middle sides(front, back, right and left).
-For that,we find the differnce in height of the current cell with the height of the previous/next cell and adds it to the area variable.
+> In the above iteration, we also calculate the area of all four middle sides(front, back, right and left).
+For that, we find the difference in the height of the current cell with the height of the previous/next cell and add it to the area variable.

 #### Sample Input to the function